markusoliverannuk/pd-challenge/README.md

 Now we will reload nginx for the changes to take effect.

 Just in case we will make sure there is no matching container running (if there is we stop and remove it).

-Next, we will pull the latest docker image of mannuk24/challenge from DockerHub, pass it the environment file that we created earlier and run it, exposing port 8050.
+Next, we will pull the latest docker image of mannuk24/challenge from DockerHub with auto-restart enabled only in case of an error exit, pass it the environment file that we created earlier and run it, exposing port 8050.